Israel keeps Gaza border crossing closed while reducing aid deliveries

 The Israeli military arm responsible for the border said restrictions were being taken because "Hamas violated the agreement regarding the release of the bodies of the hostages," according to Reuters.

-Hamas has now handed over eight bodies to the international Red Cross for transfer to Israel.
+Hamas has now handed over eight bodies to the International Committee of the Red Cross for transfer to Israel.
 It has said it needs more time to recover another 20 bodies as after two years of intense Israeli airstrikes not all the burial sites are known.

+Israeli authorities have been working to identify the remains they received from Gaza so far.
+On Wednesday, the Israeli military said in an online statement, "Following the completion of examinations at the National Institute of Forensic Medicine, the fourth body handed over to Israel by Hamas does not match any of the hostages."
+The military did not say if it determined who the body was.

 Under the U.S.-brokered ceasefire agreement, if Hamas did not hand over the bodies by Monday it was obligated to share information and "exert maximum efforts" to carry out the handover as soon as possible.